By Berto, CMO, February 7, 2026

 Questions to ask sellers/dealers

-Ask for service records, detailed component lists, warranty terms, and the list of recent maintenance.
+Ask for service records, clear parts lists, warranty terms, and the list of recent maintenance.
 Request time to test systems and get a mechanic opinion if possible.
 Clear, specific questions usually get the best answers.

 How to use inspections and service history to negotiate price

-Use any needed repairs, missing documentation, or ambiguous wiring to negotiate.
-Third-party inspections give you leverage and reduce surprise post-purchase costs.
+Use any needed repairs, missing paperwork, or unclear wiring to negotiate.
+Outside inspections give you leverage and cut surprise post-purchase costs.
 Be ready to walk away if documentation is incomplete.

 Certified pre-owned and third-party inspections

-Consider certified pre-owned options or get a third-party inspector who knows van conversions.
-Their findings are often worth the inspection fee in negotiation power.
+Consider certified pre-owned options or get an outside inspector who knows van conversions.
+Their findings are often worth the inspection fee in bargaining power.

 Practical after-purchase steps